Skip to content

 If your form is on the open internet, it gets spam.
 The question is which combination of defenses you use, what tradeoffs you accept, and how loud the friction is for legitimate users.
 This post compares the three most common layers - honeypot, reCAPTCHA, and hCaptcha - and explains why most production setups use all three, in order, with one or two more behind them.

-What each one actually does
+What does each spam-protection layer actually do?

 Honeypot